-Students who miss school due to an excused absence or have an unexcused absence with make-up work privileges shall be allowed to make up the work they missed during their absence under the following guidelines.
+Students who miss school shall be allowed to make up the work they missed during their absence under the following guidelines.

-- Students are responsible for asking the teachers of the classes they missed what assignments they need to make up.
-Students are required to ask for their make-up work on their first day back at school or their first day in class after their return. - The teacher is responsible for providing the student, with make-up privileges, with assignments missed. - The student will be permitted one day for each day's absences to do make-up work.
+Students are responsible for asking the teachers of the classes they missed what assignments they need to make up.
+Students are required to ask for their make-up work on their first day back at school or their first day in class after their return.
+The teacher is responsible for providing the student with assignments missed.

+The student will be permitted one day for each day's absences to do make-up work.
 (For example: a student that misses school on Tuesday and returns to school on Wednesday will have until Thursday to turn in make-up work that was assigned on Wednesday and any work that was due on Tuesday is due upon return.
 A student that misses Tuesday and Wednesday must turn in any work that was assigned for Tuesday upon return, any work that was assigned on Tuesday will be required on Thursday and any work assigned on Wednesday will be required on Friday.)
-Students who are absent on the day that make-up work is due must turn in their work the day they return to school. - Students are responsible for turning in their make-up work without the teacher having to ask for it. - Make-up work which is not turned in within the allowed time for that assignment shall receive a zero. - Any student that misses a test must make arrangements with their teacher for make-up; - Students that return to school on the day of testing and the test was assigned prior to their absence may be required to take the test.
-This should be with the understanding that the teacher has not covered new material during the student's absence that may be on the test. - As required/permitted by the student's Individual Education Program or 504 Plan.
+Students who are absent on the day that make-up work is due must turn in their work the day they return to school.
+Tests will follow the same policy as far as when to make up the test, one day for each day absent.

+- · Students are responsible for turning in their make-up work without the teacher having to ask for it. - Make-up work which is not turned in within the allowed time for that assignment shall receive a zero. - As required/permitted by the student's Individual Education Program or 504 Plan.
-Work may not be made up for credit for unexcused absences.

 Out-of-school suspensions are unexcused absences.